 - 1 tbsp. extra-virgin olive oil

-- ¼ tsp. salt
+- ¼ tsp. salt (or to taste)

-- ½ tsp. freshly ground black pepper (about 15 grinds)
+- ½ tsp. freshly ground black pepper, (about 15 grinds)

 - ¼ tsp. dried Italian herbs

-- ¼ cup Parmesan cheese
+- ¼ cup Parmesan cheese (or vegan alternative)

-- ½ cup (total) of any of the following:
+- ½ cup total of any of the following:

 - torn arugula leaves